pingcap/docs/tidb-cloud/ticloud-import-start-mysql.md

 > **Note:**
 >
 > Mysql 8.0 uses `utf8mb4_0900_ai_ci` as the default collation, which is not supported by TiDB.
-You can alter the source table collation, or manually create tht target table.
+You can alter the source table collation, or manually create the target table.

 ## Flags